hyosung11/Launch-School/Courses/journal.md

 17:16 Blitzing through the Exercises before dinner.

 21:02 I just need to finish the exercises and the quiz for lesson 2 tomorrow.

+## 20220723 토요일

+09:26 Back from soccer where our team got crushed 6-2.
+Ate breakfast.
+Took a bath.
+Blisters on both heels where I put in the new speed grip soles with the heel cup.
+It made my ankles rub during the game.
+I want to finish the exercises and take the quiz now.